 - In his autobiography, he notes that he had to fight with the Japanese censors over his early films due to them considering them "too Western".
 Eventually he tried to make something more Japanese... at which point WWII ended and the film was promptly banned by the new American censors for being too traditionally Japanese.

 - Large and in Charge: He stood over 6 feet tall, and towered over his actors.

 - Magnum Opus Dissonance: Kurosawa stated after its release, he considered Ran to be his masterpiece.
-While the film is well-regarded, many critics and fans would consider Seven Samurai, Yojimbo, The Hidden Fortress, High&Low and Rashomon as his greatest work (mainly the former).
+While the film is well-regarded, many critics and fans would consider Seven Samurai, Yojimbo, The Hidden Fortress, High and Low and Rashomon as his greatest work (mainly the former).

 - Old Shame: He considered the Sanshiro Sugata duology and The Men Who Tread on the Tiger's Tail as this due to being propaganda movies that he forced to write and direct during World War II since he was a pacifist.
 This is the main reason why these had No Export for You in the US.

 - Prima Donna Director: He was a notorious perfectionist when making his films and would fly into a rage whenever someone got something wrong.